ssundabao/karloop/README.md

 # install
 download the package or check out the project
-the cd to the project folder
+then cd to the project folder
 run these commands:

     sudo python setup.py install